THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 ### - OpenCore Release Version 1.1.0 may be used with macOS Catalina and below.
 May have greater compatibility with older OS's and supports use of HeliPort with Intel WiFi.
 ### - EFI Release Version 1.3.1 is Recommended for macOS Catalina 10.15.3 and below.
 ### - EFI Release Version 1.4.1 and above is Recommended for Catalina 10.15.4 and newer.
-### - Due to MiniBook hardware failure, releases will be slower going forward.
-Releases will now only occur when a major fix or feature can be implemented or if an OpenCore release will improve the use of the MiniBook.

 ##
 ## Full Instruction Guide